-Urbanization is the talk of the modern age.
+Urbanization is the talk of the modern age of construction.
 From the outside, it is seen as the key to the urban lifestyle sprawling with growth and the benefit of world-class amenities, but on the inside, its roots to a city's growth are much deeper.
 It turns cities into magnets of development that leaves the sub-urbs, townships and the rest to continue on their struggle to development.
-In the eyes of the government, one of the major solutions to such unplanned development is the introduction of concepts like Transferable Development Rights.
+In the eyes of the government, one of the major solutions to such unplanned development is the introduction of concepts like Transferable Development Rights in the construction industry.

 Introduction—What is a TDR?